 Prince Willem-Alexander and Princess Máxima, accompanied by Dutch Prime Minister Mark Rutte, attended the service to commemorate the six students involved in the crash that were of Dutch nationality.

 Thousands also watched the service outside the arena, on big screens.

 Belgian soldiers carried the fifteen coffins – one in brown, fourteen in white – into the arena, lead by a soldier bearing a photograph of each victim.
 As the official party entered the arena, they bowed before the line of coffins, before spending some time consoling the victims’ families.

 During the three-hour service, euologies were given by dignitaries and family members.
 A representative of each victim’s family then pined a red rose into the centre of a giant cream heart, before the Scala choir sang U2’s With Or Without You as the coffins were carried from the arena and were taken to a local cemetary for private burial.

 A second service will be held on Thursday in Heverlee, for the teachers and students from the second school.Filed under Belgian Royals, Dutch Royals

-Tagged Albert II of Belgium, Funeral, King Willem-Alexander, Memorial, President Widmer-Schlumpf, Prime Minister Di Rupo, Prime Minister Rutte, Queen Máxima, Queen Paola, Switzerland.
+Tagged Albert II of Belgium, Funeral, King Willem-Alexander of The Netherlands, Memorial, President Widmer-Schlumpf of Switzerland, Prime Minister Di Rupo of Belgium, Prime Minister Rutte of the Netherlands, Queen Máxima of the Netherlands, Queen Paola of Belgium, Switzerland.